Juslima/sqlalchemy-challenge/README.md

    - 'numpy' and 'datetime' for data and date manipulation.
    - sqlalchemy for database operations.
    - 'relativedelta' from 'dateutil.relativedelta' for calculating date ranges.
-   - `Flask` for creating the web application.
+   - 'Flask' for creating the web application.

 2. Database Setup:
    - Creating an SQLAlchemy engine to connect to the SQLite database.
-   - Using `automap_base()` to reflect the database tables and create corresponding classes.
+   - Using 'automap_base()' to reflect the database tables and create corresponding classes.
    - Mapping the classes to the tables.

 3. Flask Setup: